-The Plymouth Rock became popular very rapidly, and in fact, until World War II, no breed was ever kept and bred as extensively as these birds.
+The Plymouth Rock became popular very rapidly and, until World War II, no breed was ever kept and bred as extensively.
 Its popularity came from its qualities as an outstanding farm chicken: hardiness, docility, broodiness, excellent production of brown eggs, and meat that was considered tasty and juicy.
 The Plymouth Rock was one of the foundation breeds for the broiler industry in the 1920’s.

 Did you know: